Gustavo-Stedile/Engine_VisualNovel/README.md

 # VISUAL NOVEL ENGINE 📖
-Code for a serverless solution for creating visual novels in the web using vanilla javascript!
+Code for a serverless engine for creating visual novels in the web using vanilla javascript!

 ❗IMPLEMENTS: